-The Radar Echo Classifier (REC) (Kessinger et. al, 2003) is a software tool designed to classify radar echoes into categories such as ground clutter, sea clutter, and precipitation.
+The Radar Echo Classifier (REC) (Kessinger et. al, 2003) is a software tool designed to classify radar echoes into categories such as ground clutter, sea clutter, stratiform or convective precipitation, etc.

-In this study, we developed a decision system, using similar fuzzy logic techniques, to identify ground clutter and anomalous propagation (AP) returns.
-The Clutter Mitigation Decision System (CMDS) is designed to identify echo regions that are likely to contain clutter, such that the clutter filter is applied only to those regions.
-The problem of removing power from weather echoes is thereby avoided.
+In this study we developed a decision system, using similar fuzzy logic techniques, to identify ground clutter and anomalous propagation (AP) returns.
+The Clutter Mitigation Decision System (CMDS) is designed to identify echo regions which are likely to contain clutter, so that we can apply the clutter filter only to those regions, thereby avoiding the problem of removing power from weather echoes.